 A spot on a popular site will get your company’s name in front of a much wider audience than your site.
 And as long as the site has a strong reputation, the people you reach there will trust that you represent a reputable business based on the host site’s willingness to feature you.

 As you grow your company’s presence on the sites that your target audience visits, you’ll become a familiar name to potential customers—and that’s never bad when it comes to branding.

 In addition to this free publicity, most site owners will allow a link to your site as the source for your content.
 This is a powerful link building strategy, and if you reach out to high authority sites on a regular basis, you can begin to build relationships with writers and editors to reach more people and build more links.

-When you earn links from a variety of reputable sites, your company’s domain authority will increase, meaning you’ll earn even higher rankings in search engine results and attract even more visitors to your site.
+When you earn links from various reputable sites, your company’s domain authority will increase, meaning you’ll earn even higher rankings in search engine results and attract even more visitors to your site.

 4. It builds upon itself

 One of the biggest advantages of inbound marketing is that it takes place primarily on your company’s website.
 This means that the content you publish and optimize can continue to generate results for years to come.